Kidney Stone Conflict Management

 There are those who object to this analysis, who tell me how helpful church officials were, others explain the official’s actions by explaining that these officials are ‘only’ volunteers or well intentioned, but missing the facts.
 Soon as these people in authority get the ‘facts’ all will be well.

 Often the first thing officials do to the clergy in trouble is pour on the sympathy.
 They marvel at how ‘you stand it’ .
 Sympathy masquerades as empathy, they are ‘amazed’ at how you stand the stress.
-They tell you ‘you’r too good for these people’, if they were you they would get out .
+They tell you ‘you’re too good for these people’, if they were you they would get out.
 Hinting you would be showing these locals morons a thing or two.
-Forget the denial, church committees are well oiled swat teams dedicated to the four assumptions outlined above.
+Forget the denial, many church committees are steeped in their own history and dedicated to the four assumptions outlined above.

-In spite of these objections, the bottom line is that those ministers who raise these objections are pastors who in fact were moved along and their ministry terminated long before they themselves would have done so.
+The bottom line is that those ministers who raise issues about conflict within their church are pastors who are moved along and their ministry terminated long before they themselves would have done so.
 Whether they ‘jolly’ you off or run you off – what’s the difference?
 I guess in the former, one gets to keep one’s dependency illusions about the institution.
 The latter is more painful but both end up the same way – wounded and moving in pain.

 Church officials will nearly always rationalize their actions using an outside authority.
 They will tell you church procedures, or some ‘expert’ in church affairs has said thus and so.
 They don’t want to feel guilty or responsible for hurting you.
 Power and control over you is the name of the game.
 Giving you rationalizations is yet another method to be rid of you, and we swallow their stories like the innocents we are.